 Product and Ingredient Policy

-Although the list of harmful ingredients changes from time to time, the following is a core list of chemicals that are not present in any of the products we sell:
+The following is a list of chemicals that are not present in any of the products we sell:

 BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are closely related chemicals used as preservatives in lipsticks, hair products, makeup, sunscreen, deodorants, fragrance and moisturizers.
 They are also widely used as food preservatives.